 To see the differences in the three plans, check out our chart below:

 And that’s the basic breakdown of how much Evernote costs.
-To help you decide if you’d like to start using Evernote, we’ve broken down the pros and cons in our Evernote review.
+To help you decide if you’d like to start using Evernote, we’ve broken down the pros and cons in our Evernote review in our next tutorial.
 If you’re already an Evernote user, we’ve also got a great list of tips and tricks to using Evernote more efficiently.